 It doesn't matter how you met him - Tinder, a party, or at the local Starbucks - you can save yourself a lot of time and effort by understanding the rules about texting and when to text.

-Because you can scare a guy off with a text just as much as you could scare him away by asking him "So where is this going?" on the first date.
+Remember, texts don't have any tone or body language in them.
+And you can easily scare a guy off with a text just as much as you could scare him away by asking him "So where is this going?" on the first date.

 DID YOU KNOW: Women over the age of 60 do the most texting in the United States... (?)